Sampadaamrodiya/HouseHunt-Project/README.md

 ## ▶️ How to Run the Project

-1. Clone the repository- git clone https://github.com/YOUR_USERNAME/househunt.git
+1. Clone the repository:  git clone https://github.com/YOUR_USERNAME/HouseHunt.git

-2. Navigate to the project folder- cd codefiles
+2. Navigate to the project folder:  cd HouseHunt

+3. Go to the code folder:  cd codefiles

-3. Install dependencies- npm install
+4. Install dependencies:  npm install

-4. Start the development server- npm run dev
+5. Start the development server:  npm run dev

-The application will run on:  http://localhost:3000
+6. Open your browser and visit:  http://localhost:3000